 Blends and gradients create transitions between shapes or colors.
 This gives students the opportunity to go beyond the hard-edged shapes they have created so far.
-New in CS6 is the ability to add gradients to a stroke.
-This can be very powerful and lead to some great creativity.
-Know that you cannot edit a gradient on a stroke with the Gradient tool!

-Creating and applying a linear gradient
+Creating and applying a linear gradient to a fill

-Page 297, step 3: Making sure that the Fill is selected (the Fill box) either in the Tools panel or in the Gradient panel is going to be a consistent them throughout this lesson if students want to edit a gradient fill using the Gradient tool.
-On page 298, step 4, remind students to double-click precisely in the Gradient panel.
+Page 296, step 3: Making sure that the Fill is selected (the Fill box), either in the Tools panel or in the Gradient panel, is going to be a consistent theme throughout this lesson so that students can learn how to edit a gradient fill using the Gradient tool.
+On page 296, step 4, remind students to double-click precisely on the color stop in the Gradient panel.
 For example, if they slightly miss the gradient stop, a new gradient stop is created.
 Students can easily get lost among the panels required to make this exercise work.

 If needed, review with the class the usage order of all the color-related panels for this exercise: The fill/stroke box in both the Tools panel and the Color panel are the same, displaying the current fill and stroke of the selected object, or of the current color if nothing is selected.
 Editing a selected gradient stop (the tip of a gradient stop is solid) changes the behavior; now the fill/stroke box displays the color of the selected gradient stop.
-Clicking a swatch in the Swatches or Color panel that appears, replaces the gradient.
+Clicking a swatch in the Swatches or Color panel that appears replaces the gradient altogether.